martapintoslopez/martapintoslopez/README.md

 ### Welcome to my Github Profile! 👋

 My name is Marta and I am interested in data analytics and science.
-I have been working in different projects and micro-projects that I have included in my [Portfolio](https://github.com/martapintoslopez/Portfolio).
+I have worked on various projects and micro-projects, which I have included in my [Portfolio](https://github.com/martapintoslopez/Portfolio).
 Hope you enjoy it as much as I did creating them ✨

 📫 How to reach me: martapintoslopez@gmail.com